DavidWise/DWGitSH/readme.md

 ﻿
-Light-duty alternative to git bash since Windows users expect certain behaviors that git bash does not conform to, most notably copy-paste.
+Light-duty and highly customizable alternative to git bash since Windows users expect certain behaviors that git bash does not conform to, most notably copy-paste.
 Also, git bash performs horribly on systems that use a file monitoring package.

 Keep in mind that this only makes the command-line itself faster, not git, so visual tools, like GitExtensions, Github Desktop and SourceTree will still run very slowly on monitored systems.